rbtnn/vim-near/README.md

 ## Commands
 ### :Near [{directory}]
-Open a near window at {directory}.
+Open/Close a near window at {directory}.
 If {directory} is omited or invalid, use current directory.

 ## Variables
 ### g:near\_ignoredirs